steveviko/SendIT/README.md

 ```
 **Run _app_ by**
 ```
-$ Python run.py
+$ python run.py
-$ Run the server At the terminal or console type
+$ At the terminal or console execute the run.py file
 ```
 ## Project APIs
 |           End Point | Functionality |